 Scottish firms are being hammered with a mountain of extra Brexit costs, red tape and barriers to trade with the EU – a market seven times the size of the UK.

 It’s time to put Scotland’s future in Scotland’s hands

 This ridiculous claim by the Better Together campaign has not aged well.

 What is process for removing our EU citizenship?
 Voting yes. #scotdecides

 — Better Together (@UK_Together) September 2, 2014

 In 2014, we were told the only way to preserve Scotland’s EU membership was to vote “No”, and that the United Kingdom was a “partnership of equals“.

 Since then, the Brexit vote and the way in which Scotland has been consistently ignored by Westminster have turned these promises into dust.

-Scotland’s future must lie in Scotland’s hands – not those of Boris Johnson and the Scottish Tories, who have consistently sold out Scotland’s interests and imposed an extreme Brexit which we firmly rejected.
+Scotland’s future must lie in Scotland’s hands – not those of Boris Johnson and the Scottish Tories, who have consistently sold out Scotland’s interests and imposed an extreme Brexit against our will.

 ❌ Scotland never voted for this extreme Tory Brexit.